10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 He broke my Bic!
 And yeah, I broke his pen...

-In reality, Bic is a brand, but we will use this word even if we use a ballpoint pen of another brand, of any brand, the word Bic has almost replaced the real word.
+In reality, Bic is a brand, but we'll use this word even if we use a ballpoint pen of another brand, of any brand, the word Bic has practically replaced the real word.

 Certainly also because Bic is very fast to say, while ballpoint pen and quite long.

 Tipp-Ex.
-Tipp-Ex is a white liquid that is used to correct.
-It is a liquid eraser.
+Tipp-Ex is a white liquid used for correction.
+It's a liquid eraser.

 You say goodbye to the one you'll call your ex from now on, in her diary, on your name she'll pass a Tipp-Ex.